vinbigdata-medical/vindr-lab-deployment/README.md

 ## Prerequisites

+We use k3s as Kubernetes supporter.
 Install the <a href="https://k3s.io/">k3s</a> at first.
-But please remind that we will use `ingress-nginx` for routing purposes, it conflicts with default component of k3s is traefik, so you just need to disable that.
-Please follow this <a href="https://github.com/k3s-io/k3s/issues/1160" target="_top">issue</a> to fix.

 ## Run